Blog Banner SVG

 Steps to Adjust or Restructure

-• Review Entity Type: Convert to an eligible structure, Private Limited Company, LLP, or register as a Partnership Firm.
+• Reviewing Entity Type: Convert to an eligible structure, Private Limited Company, LLP, or register as a Partnership Firm.

-• Monitor Age and Turnover: Track your startup’s incorporation date and financial growth; eligibility may open naturally over time.
+• Monitoring Age and Turnover: Track the startup’s incorporation date and financial growth; eligibility may open naturally over time.

-• Separate New Ventures: If formed by splitting/restructuring an existing business, consider forming a new legal entity for DPIIT recognition.
+• Separating New Ventures: If your venture is formed by splitting/restructuring an existing business, consider forming a new legal entity for DPIIT recognition.

-• Ensure Funding Compliance: Future investments should come from eligible sources (angel investors, SEBI-registered VC funds, government-backed funds).
+• Ensuring Funding Compliance: Use eligible funding sources (angel investors, SEBI-registered VC funds, government-backed funds).

-• Document Innovation & Scalability: Keep detailed records of R&D, product development, and scalable business models to support recognition.
+• Maintaining Innovation & Scalability: Keep detailed records of R&D, product development, and scalable business models to support recognition.

 Alternative Supports for Ineligible Startups

-Even without DPIIT recognition, startups can access other government and private support programs to grow and secure funding.
+Even without DPIIT recognition, startups can access other government and private support programs to grow and secure funding, including:

 • MSME Registration: Unlocks financial benefits, subsidized loans, and government schemes for small businesses.